lmcai/PhyloHerb/README.md

 get_org.log.txt, the log file
 ```

+### 5. Assembly visualization with Bandage

+[Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
+The assembly graph files *.fastg and *.gfa generated from GetOrganelle be visualized in Bandage and exported into sequences.

 The *.path_sequence.fasta files do not always navigate the right paths for organelle genomes, especially the ones with complicated structures.
-[Here](https://www.youtube.com/watch?v=cXUV7k-F26w) is an video introducing how to generate complete (if possible) and accurate sequences from Bandage with different examples.
-We will also practice with our own data during the workshop.
+The authors of GetOrganelle put together a nice [video](https://www.youtube.com/watch?v=cXUV7k-F26w)  introducing how to generate complete (if possible) and accurate sequences from Bandage with different examples.

 ### 6. Assembly QC